-It’s our goal to take full advantage of existing in one of the most innovative cities on Earth, at the heart of the tech and sustainable energy revolutions.
+San Francisco is one of the most innovative cities on Earth, at the heart of the tech, biotech, and sustainable energy revolutions.
 Our students will have the opportunity to intentionally and thoughtfully engage with this ecosystem through internships, projects, guest lecturers, and sponsorships to provide our graduates with a clear path to a 21st-century career.